Anne Pedersdotter: Aftermath

 After Anne Pedersdotter's execution, it led to a conflict between the citizens and parts of the clergy in Bergen.
 It also brought shame to the family's reputation.
-Therefore, the family reopened the case in 1596, but the decision of the herredag (the highest court of the time) in 1598 upheld the verdict.
+Therefore, the family reopened the case in 1596, but the decision of the Herredag (the highest court of the time) in 1598 upheld the verdict.
 The verdict started a witch-hunt in Norway, which particularly manifested itself in Finnmark a few decades later.

 The family was devastated by how the verdict had destroyed their reputation, and as a result, they "were despised and scorned by everyone".
-Some years later, Anne's daughter Cecilien and son-in-law Werner Schellenberger traveled to Copenhagen with a letter to Christian 4, asking for the verdict to be overturned as unjust and harmful to the family.
-The son-in-law insisted that it was the governor of Bergenhus who, out of old hatred towards Anne Pedersdotter, had pressured the lawspeaker (a type of judge) and the city council to sentence her as a witch in 1590.
+Some years later, Anne's daughter Cecilien and son-in-law Werner Schellenberger traveled to Copenhagen with a letter to Christian IV, asking for the verdict to be overturned as unjust and harmful to the family.
+The son-in-law insisted that it was the governor of Bergenhus who, out of old hatred towards Anne Pedersdotter, had pressured the law speaker (a type of judge) and the city council to sentence her as a witch in 1590.
 However, the king still denied her compensation in 1598.

 Legacy

 Anne Pedersdotter, a drama in four acts by Norwegian playwright, Hans Wiers-Jenssen was performed in 1909.
 This inspired La fiamma (1934) an opera by Italian composer Ottorino Respighi and the film Day of Wrath (1943) directed by Danish filmmaker Carl Theodor Dreyer.
 Pedersdotter was also the subject of Anne Pedersdotter, an opera by Norwegian composer Edvard Fliflet Bræin with libretto by Hans Kristiansen.
 In 1977, Norwegian author Vera Henriksen released the novel Skjærsild featuring aspects of the story.

 A memorial stone titled the Witch Stone (Heksesteinen på Nordnes) was erected as a monument to the victims of witch trials in Norway.
-It was unveiled on 26 June 2002 at Nordnesparken in the Nordnes neighbourhood of Bergen.
+It was unveiled on 26 June 2002 at Nordnesparken in the Nordnes neighborhood of Bergen.
 The inscription translates to 350 bonfire victims to miscarriage of justice 1550–1700.

 The 2009 album "Throw Money" by independent musician Kevin Loy features the composition Suite: Anne Pedersdotter.

 The Norwegian band Kvelertak wrote a song titled Witch Burning (Heksebrann) for their 2016 album Nattesferd.
 The circumstances around Anne Pedersdotter are described in the song.